EnterpriseDB/tpa/docs/tpaexec-hooks.md

 ### post-deploy

-TPAexec invokes `hooks/post-deploy.yml` at the end the deployment.
+TPAexec invokes `hooks/post-deploy.yml` at the end of the deployment.

 You can go on to do whatever you want after this stage.